tasosbeast/NotesJs/DataStructures-ModernOperators-Strings/DestructuringObjects.md

 1. **Square Braces Denote Destructuring:** Object destructuring is initiated and concluded using curly braces `{}`.

+2. **Variable Names Correspond to Property Names:** Specify the names of the variables you want to extract, aligning them with the names of the corresponding object properties.

 ```js
 const restaurant = {
   name: "Classico Italiano",